rbaumgarten/xlt-testsuite-documentation/README.md

 All planned features are tracked as issues of this GitHub repository.

-## Manual
+## Description

-For an extended description please refer to the test suite [manual](https://github.com/dataduke/xlt-testsuite-documentation/blob/master/MANUAL.md).
+For an extended description please refer to the test suite [description](https://github.com/dataduke/xlt-testsuite-documentation/blob/master/MANUAL.md).